huonw/concurrency-apr15/intro.md

 # In case you missed it

+Rust 1.0.0 is close!

-- Rust 1.0.0-beta was released on April 3, thanks to 172
+The beta was released on April 3.
-contributors.
 The beta is the first time we're aiming for stability, and first time the staging restrictions are on.
+Full release on May 15.

-- crates.io passed 1 million downloads on April 1 (seriously): up to
-almost 1.3 million now.
+crates.io passed 1 million downloads on April 1 (seriously): up to almost 1.3 million now.

 # Planned upcoming events